Induction Generator: Types & Working Principle

 Key Takeaways of Induction Generator

-• Induction generator is commonly used in wind turbines to convert mechanical energy from the rotating blades into electrical energy.
+• An induction generator is commonly used in wind turbines to convert mechanical energy from the rotating blades into electrical energy.

 • Induction generators are known for their simplicity, reliability, and low maintenance requirements.